rcmaehl/MSEdgeRedirect/README.md

 ## License

-WhyNotWin11 is free and open source software, it is using the LGPL-3.0 license.
+MSEdgeRedirect is free and open source software, it is using the LGPL-3.0 license.

 See [LICENSE](LICENSE) for the full license text.